My Family in World War II

 My Mom’s brother Bob was declared 4F because of a hearing loss injury.
 He went on to become a machinist.

 My Dad’s sister, Dorothy, was 15 years older than my dad.
-Her husband worked in a war related industry and was too old for the draft.
+Her husband worked in a war-related industry and was too old for the draft.

-My Mom’s Mom, who was a widow after my grandfather’s murder, left her job at May Co and became a riveter at McDonald Douglas.
+My Mom’s Mom, who was a widow after my grandfather’s murder, left her job at May Company and became a riveter at McDonald Douglas.
 The story of his murder and trial is found at https://hughes-history.com/the-tragic-story-of-the-erl-hatch/

 My one regret is that I only got some of their WWII. stories before they died.
 I do have stories about how well the Tuskegee Airmen protected his B17.
 He credits them for his surviving the war.
 It made him a strong civil rights reporter.
 More about his experience with the Tuskegee Airmen can be found at https://hughes-history.com/2017/01/the-tuskegee-airmen-and-william-j-hughes/